danforthcenter/plantcv/docs/nir_tutorial.md

 ![Screenshot](img/tutorial_images/nir/07_added_t.jpg)

-First derivative (Sobel) filters highlight more ambiguous boundaries within the image.
-These are typically applied across each axis individually.
+First derivative Sobel filters highlight more ambiguous boundaries within the image.
+These are applied across each axis individually.
-Combining both Sobel filters images through addition high-lights these regions where the texture changes across both axis.
+Combining both Sobel filters images through addition highlights these regions where the texture changes across both axes.

 ```python
     # Use a lowpass (blurring) filter to smooth sobel image